-- (1) The committee members consist of - (a) the office holders of the Association; and - (b) up to five ordinary committee members. - (2) The following are the office holders of the Association - (a) the president; - (b) the vice president; - (c) the secretary; - (d) the treasurer. - (3) A person may be an office holder of the Association if the person is - - (a) an individual who has reached 18 years of age; and - (b) a member of the Association. - (4) A person may be an ordinary committee member of the Association if the person is - - (a) an individual who has reached 18 years of age; and - (b) is a member of the Association; or - (c) a parent of a junior member of the Association. - (5) A person must not hold 2 or more of the offices mentioned in sub-clause (2) at the same time.
+- (1) The committee members consist of - (a) the office holders of the Association; and - (b) at least three ordinary committee members. - (2) The following are the office holders of the Association - (a) the president; - (b) the vice president; - (c) the secretary; - (d) the treasurer. - (3) A person may be an office holder of the Association if the person is - (a) an individual who has reached 18 years of age; and - (b) a member of the Association. - (4) A person may be an ordinary committee member of the Association if the person is an individual who has reached 18 years of age.
+An ordinary committee member is not required to be a member of the Association. - (5) A person must not hold 2 or more of the offices mentioned in sub-clause (2) at the same time.